moisesfaponte/moisesfaponte/README.md

 Data analysis project using open data from Icelandic sources to build interactive dashboards.

 ## 📈 My Goals

-- Land my first role as a software developer in the next 90 days
 - Keep building public, useful projects that show my thinking and evolution
 - Join a mission-driven team where I can grow technically and contribute meaningfully